Do shots with backspin or topspin throw as much as shots with stun?

 Now, when the CB is far from the OB, it is difficult (or impossible) to create slow-speed stun.
 If this is the case, a slow follow shot might create more throw than a stun shot, which need to be at a much faster speed which results in less throw (see throw speed effects).

-Object ball (OB) swerve has a slight effect on throw with follow and draw.
-A follow shot will have slight OB swerve in the throw direction, effectively increasing the effective throw a tiny amount, but the effect is very small (see the end of TP A.24 for example numbers).
+Object ball (OB) swerve has a slight effect on throw with topspin and bottom spin.
+A follow shot will have slight OB swerve in the throw direction, effectively increasing the effective throw a tiny amount (more when there is cling/skid/kick), but the effect is very small (see the end of TP A.24 for example numbers).
 For all practical purposes, follow and draw shots with equal amounts of spin and speed at OB contact throw the same amount.

 Do I need to aim follow and draw shots differently than stun shots?